AusDTO/dta-website/_posts/2017-07-26-surveys-and-focus-groups.md

 ## Setting real-life tasks is more valuable than ‘tell us what you think’

-We used task-based usability as one of the main research tools when we are evaluating the design of digital services and iterating to improve them in the Alpha, Beta and live stages.
+We used task-based usability as one of the main research tools when we are evaluating the design of digital services and iterating to improve them in the Alpha, Beta and Live stages.

 To do this we come up with  examples of important tasks that people need to do to complete that service.
 For example we might ask them to register for a service and complete a registration form as if they were doing it for real.